SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 In this example we will demo the likelihood-based approach to parameter fitting.
 First let's generate a dataset to fit.
 We will re-use the Lotka-Volterra equation but in this case fit just two parameters.
-Note that the parameter estimation tools do not require the use of the `@ode_def` macro, so let's demonstrate what the macro-less version looks like:

 ```julia
 f1 = function (du,u,p,t)